quicwg/base-drafts/draft-ietf-quic-transport.md

 from the server.
 This means that 0-RTT packets cannot contain any response to frames from 1-RTT packets.
 For instance, a client cannot send an ACK frame in a 0-RTT packet, because that can only acknowledge a 1-RTT packet.
 An acknowledgment for a 1-RTT packet MUST be carried in a 1-RTT packet.
+A server MAY treat a violation of remembered limits as a connection error of an appropriate type (for instance, a FLOW_CONTROL_ERROR for exceeding stream data limits).

 ### Handshake Packet {#packet-handshake}